Alleckz/android-spashscreen/readme.md

 ```

 Here, I’ve set up a background gradient and an image.
-The background gradient is created with a drawable shape through the new XML file `bgd_gradient.xml`
+The background gradient is created with a drawable shape through the new XML file `android-spashscreen/app/src/main/res/drawable/bgd_gradient.xml`.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>